actonlang/www.acton-lang.org/content/blog/2024-05-unboxing.md

 **Unboxed (green) vs Python (yellow)** [![](/blog/unboxed-vs-python.png)](/blog/unboxed-vs-python.png)

 Many computationally intensive applications are written in C and receive a thin wrapper in Python or some other high level language.
-Now you can write the entire application in Acton and still get the performance of C!
+Acton now offers an appealing alternative; writing normal Acton code is as fast as C code but remains Pythonic and simple to read and develop, while it is still possible for more specialized cases to write C code and integrate in an Acton module.

 ## Future work